rbirkby/k8s-rpi-setup/readme.md

 - [ ] Install the dashboard using kubectl from the ansible controller, not the ansible target
 - [ ] k8s Yaml files stored in ansible playbook, not on the Internet
 - [ ] Install helm/tiller
+- [ ] Separate apt/docker caches into a separate role to be selectively included